oscarmatallana/42-Piscine/README.md

 ---

-# 🔢 C04 — Basic I/O & Number Handling
+# C04 — Basic I/O & Number Handling

 Here the focus shifts toward:
 - displaying characters, strings, and numbers
 - converting strings into integers (`atoi`)
 - handling signs, whitespace, and parsing logic manually

-A great exercise in understanding how computers interpret text as numbers 🧠
+A great exercise in understanding how computers interpret text as numbers.

 ---

-# 🖥️ C06 — Command-Line Arguments
+# C06 — Command-Line Arguments

 This module introduces command-line arguments (`argc` / `argv`) and explores how programs interact with terminal input.